Larry Collmus

-Larry Collmus (born October 13, 1966) is a Thoroughbred horse racing announcer.
+Larry Collmus (born October 13, 1966) is a Thoroughbred horse racing announcer and current track announcer for Del Mar Thoroughbred Club.
 A native of Baltimore, Collmus has called at numerous racetracks around the country.
 He is the race caller for NBC Sports' coverage of the Triple Crown and Breeders' Cup.
 He previously called races at Gulfstream Park, Monmouth Park, Suffolk Downs and NYRA.